rebelrabbit/UnityInputController/README.md

 Event-delegate based Input Manager for Unity (C#)

 These scripts allow you to have a single InputManager class throughout your project.
 The main script, InputManager.cs, will handle every input and call all the methods that are suscribed to the input events.
-<b>All you will have to do is create a method in some Monobehaviour script and register a new event to be listened by the Input Manager, so your method will be called whenever this input event is detected.</b>
+<b>All you have to do is create a method in some Monobehaviour script and register a new event to be listened by the InputManager, so your method will be called whenever this input event is detected.</b>

 The main purpose of these scripts is to remove coupling.
 Your InputManager shouldn't depend on other scripts' references.
 All your InputManager should do is detect any user input and shout: HEY!
 THERE WAS A CLICK!
 SOMEONE RELEASED THE 'A' KEY! <b>Any methods suscribed to those events will be automatically called</b>.